crushlovely/exceptionally_beautiful/README.md

 end
 ```

-**Important:** If you want Exceptionally Beautiful to handle an error code other than the defaults specified, it must be added to `config.errors` (and your translation file if you wish to customize the content).
+**Important:** If you want Exceptionally Beautiful to handle an error code other than the defaults specified, it must be added to `config.errors`.

 ### Error Messages

 You can customize and add new errors to the translation file copied over by the initializer (`config/locales/exceptionally_beautiful.en.yml`).
+Error codes missing translation data will fall back to default messaging.

 #### I18n Gotcha